NHSDigital/IOPS-FHIR-Simplifier-Backup/README.md

 # Simplifier Project Source Control

 This repo contains a back up of IOPS Simplifier projects.
 Each project has a workflow to unpack, commit, create a PR and merge the current state of the Simplifier project.
+The original project files can be found [here](https://github.com/NHSDigital/simplifier-project-source-control).
+*Note: Due to Windows PathName limitations changes to this reopitory should be done using a non windows machine, or via the GitHub website.*

 ## Prequsites

-A valid Simplifier account.
+A valid Simplifier account with write access for private projects.
 A Simplifer Project to back up.
 The name of the project will be referred to as [Project Name], e.g. [HL7 FHIR UK Core R4](https://simplifier.net/hl7fhirukcorer4).
 Do not include any symbols.

 ## To add a new project:

-- Create a new folder named after the Simplifier Project ensuring all whitespaces are removed, e.g. HL7FHIRUKCoreR4.
+- Copy the template folder, renaming after the Simplifier Project ensuring all whitespaces are removed, e.g. HL7FHIRUKCoreR4.
 This will be referred to as [ProjectFolderName].
-- Within the folder create a new README.md with a link to the project
+- Within the folder amend the README.md with a link to the project
 - Copy the Github Action .github/workflows/Backup.yml, and prefixing the project name to the filename, e.g. HL7FHIRUKCoreR4-Backup.yml
 - Within the yml file change the following:
     - line 1: